Living in France Compared to the USA: Bonjour or Hello?

 Life in France: Living La Vie en Rose

 I originally moved to France to study.
 The two years I spent obtaining my Bachelors there opened my eyes to a new way of life as an American.
-Even having already lived in Spain, I was still surprised by how different the way
+Even having already lived in Spain, I was still surprised by how differently people lived right over the border.

 In French, a common sentiment is known as “joie de vivre,” which translates to “joy of living.”
 French values soon became clear to me: food, art, relationships, activities and relaxation.